jorgel-mendes/Graduating-Programs-Brazil/README.md

 # First Part

 We will be based on this [document](https://capes.gov.br/images/stories/download/avaliacao/relatorios-finais-quadrienal-2017/20122017-CIENCIA-DA-COMPUTACAO-quadrienal.pdf) made by CAPES, the Brazilian organization responsible for Higher Education Programs evaluation.
 Our attempt is to extract the needed information from this pdf file to perform our analysis.
-The information that we need are in pages 29-31.
+The information that we need is in pages 29-31.
 The first thing to do is to load the needed packages.
 ```R
 if (!require(pdftools)) {